Shop and Sell

 OpenBazaar is an open source software system that you can use for the buying and selling of goods.
 You simply download the software to your computer and then either open a store or use the software to search for stores and products.

 Because the software is under the control of whoever who downloads it, and because it is not owned or controlled by anyone else, there are no transaction fees for either buying or selling.
 Let me repeat that: there are no transaction fees.
-Every sale takes place directly between individual buyers and sellers with no one controlling or spying on those transactions other than the individual buyer and seller.
+All sales take place directly between individual buyers and sellers with no one controlling or knowing about those transactions other than the buyer and seller.

 Of course, this also means that there is no one who is responsible for ensuring that a particular seller will actually send you the goods that you just bought or that a particular buyer will actually pay the seller for those goods.
 However, there is an escrow system, which you can pay for, which will hold payments until deliveries are confirmed and will provide arbitration for disputed sales.
 However, if you already trust either the seller or the buyer, there is no requirement to use that escrow service.
 And people are welcome to set up competitive escrow services.